KenPainter/GenLogic/README.md

 # GenLogic

-GenLogic is a tool for creating Postgres databases that implement business logic.
+GenLogic is a tool for creating Postgres databases with embedded business logic.
 This business logic exploits data paths that are inherently present in a normalized database, namely the foreign key.
 GenLogic allows the user to specify the flow of values up and down through foreign keys